crweaver225/Portfolio-CW/content/_index.md

 ---
 title: Christopher Weaver
-subtitle: Functional programming advocate.
+subtitle: Software engineer.
 Dabbling in philsophy on the side.
 seo_title: Christopher Weaver

 primary_cta_page: "about"